Arrow Update Synthesis: Arrow updates versus action models

 Let $U$ be the arrow update model with a single outcome $o$, and a single arrow $(o,p)\rightarrow_a(o,\top)$.
 Suppose towards a contradiction that there is a single-pointed action model $(E,e)$ such that $(M*U,(s,o))\bisim(M\otimes E, (s,e))$ for every $(M,s)$.
 Then, in particular, $(E,e)$ must be executable everywhere, so $\pre(e)$ is equivalent to $\top$.
 Furthermore, if $M,s\models p \wedge \lozenge_a\top$, then $(M*U,(s,o))$ has at least one $a$-successor $(s',o)$ (note that $\Dia_a \top$ enforces that $s$ has an $a$-successor $s'$, and the arrow $s \imp_a s'$ satisfies $p$ at the source and $\top$ at the target).
 By assumption, $(M\otimes E,(s,e))$ is bisimilar to $(M*U,(s,o))$, so it has an $a$-successor $(s',e')$.
 This implies that $e\arel_a e'$.
 Now, consider a different model $(M',s)$ such that (i) $M',s\models \neg p$ and (ii) $s$ has an $a$-successor $s'$ such that $M',s'\models \pre(e')$.
 Then $(M'\otimes E,(s,e))$ has an $a$-successor, but $(M'*U,(s,o))$ has no $a$-successor, because $p$ is false in state $s$.
 This contradicts the assumption that $(M*U,(s,o))\bisim(M\otimes E, (s,e))$ for every $(M,s)$. \end{proof}

 \begin{proposition} AUML is as update expressive as AML. \end{proposition} \begin{proof} From Corollary \ref{cor.actiontoarrow} follows that AUML is at least as update expressive as AML.
-From Corollary \ref{cor.arrowtoaction} follows that AML is at least as update expressive as AUML. \end{proof} It is obvious that AUML is more update expressive than AUML$_1$, and that AUML is more update expressive than AUML$_1$.
+From Corollary \ref{cor.arrowtoaction} follows that AML is at least as update expressive as AUML. \end{proof} It is obvious that AML is more update expressive than AML$_1$, and that AUML is more update expressive than AUML$_1$.